alvarop/protox/startup.md

 Register 0x02 is set to 2, which enables the VCO Bank calibration.
 The register is then read until the bit is cleared, which indicates calibration complete.

-The IF calibration register I (0x22) is read back again.
-I'm not sure why, since we just calibrated the VCO...
+The IF calibration register I (0x22) is read back again to check the calibration result.
 (In my case, the value was 0x03)

 The PLL Register I (0x0F) is now set to 0x78.